 The time has come, my driving friends, to get your Japanese driver’s license.
 As with so many things about life in Japan, it’s always better to be prepared in advance and begin the process as early as possible.

 You may currently be driving on an International Driver’s Permit (IDP).
-However, an IDP is ONLY valid for one year from the time you enter Japan.
+However, an IDP is ONLY valid for one year from the time you apply.
 Be aware that once you obtain your Japanese driver’s license, your IDP will become void in the country.

 If you are to remain in Japan and still wish to drive, you must get a Japanese driver’s license.
 Even if everything runs smoothly, be prepared for the entire process to take at least a month to complete.
 A former Matsue JET, Chelsea Brunner, documented her experiences here – it is recommended reading to know what to expect from start to finish.